HIPAA Series #7: The Role of Business Associates Under HIPAA

 • Repricing

-Note that business associates can also be those not falling into any of the above categories.
+Note that business associates can also be those who do not fall into any of the above categories.
 The rule of thumb is that they must access or handle PHI on behalf of the covered entity.
 A business entity can also be another covered entity.

 Business Associate Contracts